instagibbs/bolts/XX-eltoo-peer-protocol.md

 The symmetrical transaction state among all peers means that we can simplify some aspects while requiring additional range negotiation in others.

+Reserve requirements are removed as there are no penalty transactions.

 #### Defined Eltoo Channel Types